 COMMUNICATIONS

+*** For questions regarding this course please contact Amanda Belshaw at the email above.
+She will handle all routine matters regarding this course.
+If Ms. Belshaw believes that Dr. Johnstone needs to consider the matter, she will forward the message to him for consideration.
+If the issue is about Blackboard, contact the Help Desk at (940) 565-2324.

-Amanda BelshawBelshawJohnstoneThis course will take place completely online and will use Blackboard Learn.
+This course will take place completely online and will use Blackboard Learn.

 If you have questions about how to work Blackboard, contact the UNT helpdesk at (940) 565-2324.
-Any questions relating to the cours itself may be directed to Ms. Belshaw.
+Any questions relating to the course itself or reading materials may be directed to Ms. Belshaw.

 ASSESSMENTS AND GRADING